-Today’s post is an answer to a question submitted to me in the Online Selling Experiment facebook group by David.
+Today’s post is an answer to a question submitted to me about hiring an Amazon virtual assistant in the Online Selling Experiment facebook group by David.
 The question is “How do you teach a new VA to source products for you?”

-I have hired virtual assistants for various jobs in my business over the past few years.
-In the past few months I have hired a VA exclusively to help me source online arbitrage finds on Amazon.
+I have hired several Amazon FBA virtual assistants in my business over the past few years.
+In the past few months I have hired an amazon seller virtual assistant to exclusively help me source online arbitrage finds on Amazon.
 This has been a great way to add a steady flow of deals to my Amazon business.
-I am not claiming to be an expert at hiring VAs, but this post will outline my process for hiring and getting a new VA started sourcing for you.
+I am not claiming to be an expert at hiring online arbitrage virtual assistants, but this post will outline my process for hiring and getting a new Amazon virtual assistant started sourcing for you.

-The first step is to decide where you would like to hire a virtual assistant.
+The first step is to decide where you would like to hire your Amazon virtual assistant.
 The 2 main options are upwork and onlinejobs.ph.
-Upwork is free to get a posting up on, and then they make their money by taking a 10% fee out of the amount that you pay your VAs.
+Upwork is free to get a posting up on, and then they make their money by taking a 10% fee out of the amount that you pay your virtual assistants.
 Onlinejob.ph has a monthly fee (I’m on the quarterly plan currently) and then they don’t mark up the wages you pay.

-For an online sourcing VA, my preference is onlinejob.ph.
+For an online arbitrage virtual assistant, my preference is onlinejob.ph.
 English is one of the official languages of the Philippines, and my experience so far has been that the applicants from the Phillipines are extremely easy to communicate with.

 I have had a couple of pieces of software built specifically for my business, and these I have better luck through upwork.
 That could just be me, but there seems to be a larger pool of developers on upwork from my experience.

-Overall, onlinejobs.ph is my preference for online sourcing VAs, but you really can’t go wrong with either if you hire properly.
+Overall, onlinejobs.ph is my preference for online arbitrage virtual assistants, but you really can’t go wrong with either if you hire properly.

 Create Your Job Posting